-"The Westerner" may not be well known today, but it was a high-class production.
-Gary Cooper absolutely is at the top of his game, and Walter Brennan turns in perhaps the best supporting actor performance of all time.
+"The Westerner" (1940)may not be well known today, but it was a high-class production for the time.
+Gary Cooper absolutely is at the top of his game, and Walter Brennan turns in perhaps the best and most memorable supporting actor performance of all time.

 Hapless stranger Cole Harden (Gary Cooper) is found riding a stolen horse and brought before a kangaroo court presided over by the colorful Judge Roy Bean (Walter Brennan).
 As the Judge carefully explains, "In this court, a horse thief always gets a fair trial before he's hung."
 How Cole gets out of this seemingly hopeless predicament and rights things in the town of Langtry forms the core of the story.

 Walter Brennan towers over this film.
 He pulls off so many classic bits that it's hard to keep track.
-One scene that stands out is when a local homesteader (the film's requisite feisty and sexy female, Jane Mathews, played by Doris Davenport) launches into a "Grapes of Wrath" speech about how the likes of Bean can't drive out the good people of the world, Brennan just looks at her quizzically as if he's suddenly found a dinosaur bone in the trash or something and completely overpowers the scene.
+One scene that stands out is when a local homesteader (the film's requisite feisty and sexy female, Jane Ellen Mathews, played by Doris Davenport) launches into a "Grapes of Wrath" speech about how the likes of Bean can't drive out the good people of the world.
+Brennan just looks at her quizzically as if he's suddenly found a dinosaur bone in the trash or something and completely overpowers the scene.
+It is a tour de force performance by Brennan, who easily steals every scene in which he appears (and some he doesn't).
 Gifted with one of the best-written characters of any Western, Brennan gives one of the most eccentrically brilliant performances ever - Western or not.
 Cooper is fine, but Brennan is finer.
 If they gave an Oscar for Best Supporting Actor performance of the decade, Brennan would have had a strong case here, richly deserving that year's Oscar that he did receive.

 Oh, there's a fight or two.
-The fun is all in the Judge's crazy fan obsession with the celebrity Lily Langtree, with the story making a good-natured and subtle poke at the types of fans who bought tickets to movies such as "The Westerner."
+The fun is all in the Judge's crazy fan obsession with the celebrity Lily Langtry, with the story making a good-natured and subtle poke at the types of obsessive fans who may have bought tickets to movies such as "The Westerner."

 Every fan of old films should see this one at least once.